lony/dotFiles/README.md

 # Architecture

-1. The [setup.sh](setup.sh) installs OS specific Ansible prequesites and starts Ansible
+1. The [setup.sh](setup.sh) installs OS specific Ansible prerequisites and starts Ansible
 2. Ansible has multiple [roles](ansible/site.yml) which each are triggered
 3. The dotfile role contains a [Python script](ansible/roles/dotfiles/bin/bootstrap.py) which creates shell scripts for bash, zsh and fish